syncfusion-content/angular-docs/angular/PivotGauge/getting-started.md

 # Getting Started

-This section explains briefly about how to create a **PivotGauge** control in your application with **Angular 2**.
+This section explains briefly about how to create a **PivotGauge** control in your application with **Angular**.
 This section covers only the minimal features that you need to know to get started with the PivotGauge.

 ## Script and CSS Reference